 (b) any defect or irregularity in the appointment of a member or temporary member or member of a committee, or to the office of chairman or deputy chairman.

-Schedule
+Schedule — Provisions as to constitution and proceedings of the Authority

-[Section 6]
+[s.
+6]

-Provisions as to constitution and proceedings of the Authority
+[Heading amended by No. 19 of 2010 s.
+4.]

 1. Term of office

 (1) Except as otherwise provided by this Act, a member shall hold office for such term, not exceeding 3 years, as is specified in his instrument of appointment, but may from time to time be reappointed.